 Energy-efficient models reduce electricity consumption.

-Common Problems and Solutions
+Common Problems and Solutions of Tower Fans (Detailed Guide)

-Possible causes:
+Possible Causes:

-- Power supply issue
+- Power supply failure or tripped circuit breaker

 - Damaged power cord